rjplevin/Classes.jl/docs/src/index.md

 defines the subclass and superclass relationships desired of the the concrete types representing the classes.
 The concrete types defined for each class include all the fields defined in any declared superclass, plus the fields defined within the class declaration.
-The abstract type hierarchy allows methods defined for a class to be called on its subclasses, whose fields are a superset of those of its superclass.
+The abstract type hierarchy allows methods to be defined for a class that can also be called on its subclasses, whose fields are a superset of those of its superclass.

-The `Classes.jl` package comprises two macros (`@class` and `@method`) and several exported functions, described below.
+The `Classes.jl` package includes the macro, `@class`, and several exported functions, described below.

 ## The @class macro